Research groups

 I am a PhD candidate with a background in Geomatics and Remote Sensing.

 In my current research, I develop geospatial deep learning algorithms to map marine oil slicks from satellite remote sensing, primarily SAR.
-Progress on this notoriously challenging task will enable new analyses of hydrocarbon seepage systems which have important environmental implications (e.g. petroleum exploration, geological storage of carbon).
+Progress on this notoriously challenging task will enable new analyses of natural oil seepage systems which have important environmental implications at the basin scale (e.g. hydrocarbon migration, geological storage).

 Outreach

 I regularly take part in scientific conferences.
-In 2026, I will attend IGARSS and the ISPRS congress.
+In 2026, I will present new findings at IGARSS and the ISPRS congress.

 Teaching